geoffjay/rootbot/NOTES.md

 - `creator` would have a model and incidents would have a relationship
 - incident statuses could come from a table
 - the severity list could be a list that the user could create
 - the `enum` types for an incident status and severity could be a class, [eg][enum]
 - using `skip_before_action` in the incidents controller shouldn't be done in production
 - restrict `/slack` endpoint to appropriate source
 - handle CSRF correctly
 - didn't test all HTTP request responses
 - better error handling
 - make a generic HTTP client so that I don't need to keep reading the API token
 - there's a lot of digs on the payload, using `to_h` wasn't working as expected
 - set the channel topic to something on create, and to "resolved on" on `resolve`
+- `prettier` does a better job than `rubocop` of formatting, but there are some conflicts
+- calling resolved on a channel that's already been resolved should give an appropriate message

 ## Tests